 Enter contact and billing information

-Note: Some Checkr clients choose to use a shared inbox for most of these fields, enabling multiple people in your company to respond to these notifications.
+Some Checkr clients choose to use a shared inbox for most of these fields so that multiple people in your company can respond to these notifications.

-- Support email: Used by candidates to contact you if they need to supply evidence of rehabilitation or other context during the Adverse Action process.
+- Support email: Candidates use this address to contact you if they need to submit evidence of rehabilitation or other context during the adverse action process.

-- Billing email: Used by Checkr to contact you about invoices and other billing communication.
+- Billing email: Checkr uses this address to contact you about invoices and other billing communication.

-- Adverse action email: Used to send pre- and post- Adverse Action notices on your behalf to candidates.
-It's also the address that will receive undeliverable notices if an Adverse Action notice isn't deliverable to a candidate (for instance, if they have a mistyped email address on file).
+- Adverse action email: This address sends pre- and post-adverse action notices on your behalf to candidates.
+It's also the address that will receive undeliverable notices if an adverse action notice is undeliverable to a candidate (for instance, if they have a mistyped email address on file).

-- Technical Contact: Your primary point of contact to communicate with Checkr about technical issues or updates to the Checkr API.
+- Technical contact: This address is the primary person who will communicate with Checkr about technical issues or updates to the Checkr API.

-- Compliance Contact: Your primary point of contact to communicate with Checkr about compliance issues or updates.
-Checkr will also post the results of candidate disputes to this email (for example, if we changed the information on a report).
+- Compliance contact: This address is the primary person who will communicate with Checkr about compliance issues or updates.
+Checkr also posts the results of candidate disputes to this address (for example, if we changed the information on a report).

 Add and manage users

 Invite new users by entering their email address and clicking Invite.
-Once invited, you can change their permission level using the role drop-down menu.
-Assign multiple roles to individual users to customize their Dashboard access.
+After you invite candidates, you can change their permission level using the role menu.
+Assign multiple roles to individual users to customize their dashboard access.

-To learn more, see How do I invite or delete new users in my account?
+To learn more, refer to How do I invite or delete new users in my account?

-Use the Screenings Settings page to manage your Programs, Packages, Geos, and Positive Adjudication Matrix.
+Use the Screenings settings page to manage your programs, packages, geos (work locations), and Positive Adjudication Matrix.

-- Geos: Geos allow you to group candidates, screenings, or users by location, and help Checkr to determine the proper compliance rules to apply.
-For more information, see Geos: Segment candidates based on location in the Checkr Help Center.
+- Geos (work locations): Work locations allow you to group candidates, screenings, or users by location and help Checkr to determine the proper compliance rules to apply.
+For more information, refer to Geos: Segment candidates based on location in the Checkr Help Center.

-- Programs: Programs allow you to group screening Packages by job role (or, for staffing firms, for a certain client's requirements).
-Creating defined Programs lets you ensure that the right Screenings are executed for each job requirement.
-For more information, see Programs: Manage groups of similar candidates in the Checkr Help Center.
+- Programs: Programs allow you to group screening packages by job role (or, for staffing firms, for a certain client's requirements).
+Creating defined programs helps you ensure that the right screenings are executed for each job requirement.
+For more information, refer to Programs: Manage groups of similar candidates in the Checkr Help Center.

-- Positive Adjudication Matrix: allows you to define which types of charges you want to display on your background checks.
-Charges can be filtered by charge severity (misdemeanor vs. felony), dismissal status, and time elapsed since the disposition’s date.
-This allows you to make your hiring process more efficient and more compliant, by filtering out charges that you don’t wish to take into consideration when hiring.
-Once filtered, these charges (while still listed) will appear as Clear, rather than Consider, on your Reports.
+- Positive Adjudication Matrix: You can define which types of charges you want to display on your background checks.
+You can filter charges by charge severity (misdemeanor versus felony), dismissal status, and time since the disposition’s date.
+This process makes your hiring process more efficient and more compliant by filtering out charges that you don’t want to consider when hiring.
+After the charges are filtered, reports show the charges with the Clear status rather than Consider.

-For more information, see Positive Adjudication Matrix: Reduce bias and increase efficiency in the Help Center’s Features section.
+For more information, refer to Positive Adjudication Matrix: Reduce bias and increase efficiency in the Help Center’s Features section.
 Work with your Checkr Customer Success manager to enable this feature for your account.

-Checkr provides two environments for each new account: Live, and Test.
-You may toggle between your Live and Test environments using the two buttons in the top left of the Dashboard.
+Checkr provides two environments for each new account: Live and Test.
+You can toggle between your the two environments in Account settings.

-If you are using the Checkr API in addition to the Dashboard, Please see Using the Test environment in our API documentation for more information on working with these three test accounts.
+If you're using the Checkr API in addition to the Dashboard, refer to Using the test environment in our API documentation for more information about working with these three test accounts.